UK's Sunak says public finances won't be fixed overnight | Business

 UK's Sunak says public finances won't be fixed overnight

-British finance minister Rishi Sunak said he would not try to fix the public finances overnight, days before he announces a budget plan that is expected to pile more borrowing on top of nearly 300 billion pounds ($418 billion) of COVID spending and tax cuts.
+British finance minister Rishi Sunak said on Sunday he would not rush to fix the public finances as he readied a budget plan which will pile more borrowing on top of almost 300 billion pounds ($418 billion) of COVID-19 spending and tax cuts.
+Sunak, who is due to deliver his budget to parliament on Wednesday, promised to help the UK economy through a gradual lifting of lockdown measures that will last at least until late June.
+But he also said he would "level with people" about how Britain's 2.1 trillion-pound debt pile would carry on growing without action.

-Sunak declined to comment on specific moves before delivering his budget to parliament on Wednesday.
-He also would not say if he would stick to his Conservative party's promises from 2019 - before the pandemic - not to raise the rates of income tax, value-added tax or national insurance contributions, the three biggest sources of tax revenue.
+Sunak declined to comment on specific tax moves - including a widely reported plan to raise corporation tax - ahead of his budget speech.
+He also would not say if he would stick to his Conservative Party's promises made in 2019 - before the pandemic - not to raise the rates of income tax, value-added tax or national insurance contributions, the biggest sources of tax revenue.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)